 “Tomorrow the Sun Will Rise” from Cast Away

-Next Film: Hanks will next team with director Steven Spielberg for the fourth time in his career as well as Meryl Streep in a film scheduled for a limited release for Christmas, just in time for Oscar season.
+Next Film: Hanks will next team with director Steven Spielberg for the fifth time in his career as well as Meryl Streep in The Post scheduled for a limited release for Christmas, just in time for Oscar season.
 The film will focus on The Washington Post‘s decision to publish the controversial Pentagon Papers, government documents leaked whose publication was in no small part responsible for the end of the Vietnam War.
 Hanks will play Post editor Ben Bradlee (previously played by Jason Robards in 1976’s All the President’s Men).
-Following that, the actor has not committed to a project before Toy Story 4 is scheduled to release in 2019.
+Following that, Hanks is developing the sci-fi film The Man Called Ove before returning to Woody in Toy Story 4 in 2019.